 The red mullet is a gem.

-Th purple stem broccoli (£7) with hollandaise came with a welcome addition in the form of a crispy egg this time.
+Th purple stem broccoli (£7) with hollandaise came with a welcome addition in the form of a delicious crispy egg this time.
 And why shouldn’t it.

 Polenta, egg yolk, leeks and Comté (£6) was a hearty affair and was a meal in itself.